ramigs/strapi-nuxt-article/strapi-nuxt.md

 ![Nuxt Reset Password Page](./strapi-nuxt-forgot-password-form.png)

-The method `forgotPassword` sends a POST request to Strapi's `auth/forgot-password` endpoint.
+The method `forgotPassword` sends a request to Strapi's `auth/forgot-password` endpoint.
 If the email address exists in Strapi's user database, an email is sent with a link to a reset password page in the frontend app.

 To specify this link, from the left sidebar of the Admin dashboard, click **Roles & Permissions**.
 Select the **Advanced Settings** tab, paste